Luke

 v43-45.
 A pilgrimage to a religious festival was usually undertaken in a large group of family, relatives, neighbors and friends.
 The women and children would travel as one group, followed by the men.
 They would not all come together again until they met at a prearranged meeting place on the journey home.
 It was only then that Joseph and Mary discovered that Jesus was not with the other parent, or with their "kinsfolk."

 v47.
-The members of the teaching group are "amazed" at Jesus' "understanding."
+The members of the teaching group were "amazed" at Jesus' "understanding."
 The word "amazed" is used, particularly by Mark and Luke, as a preliminary response by the crowds to a powerful working of the Spirit of God in word, or sign.
 In this case, it is a Spirit-filled word.
-So, even at the age of 12 and prior to descent of the Spirit upon him, Jesus fills the crowd with wonder and awe.
+So, even at the age of 12, and prior to the descent of the Spirit upon him, Jesus fills the crowd with wonder and awe.

 v48.
 Jesus' parents are similarly awestruck, quite unable to understand what is going on.
 Their only response is to chastise Jesus, and rightly so.